2026 Notice of Race

 1.1 The regatta will be governed by the rules as defined in The Racing Rules of Sailing (RRS)

-1.3 Rule changes will be listed below.
+1.3 Rule changes may be listed below.
 All rule changes will be listed in the Sailing Instructions

 2 SAILING INSTRUCTIONS

-2 .1 Sailing instructions will be available in the WMYA program and at https://wmya.org/
+2 .1 Sailing instructions will be available in the WMYA program, Clubspot and at wmya.org.

 3 COMMUNICATION

-3 .1 Notices to competitors will be posted on the official notice board located at https://theclubspot.com/
+3 .1 Notices to competitors will be posted on the official notice board located at Clubspot

-3.2 An unofficial physical notice board will be located at Torch Lake Yacht Club.
+3.2 An unofficial physical notice board will be located at Spring Lake Yacht Club.

 4 ELIGIBILITY AND ENTRY